Email Marketing Strategy Basics: Everything You Need To Know

 email include business address

 You must opt them out within 10 business days, and you must be able to process opt-out requests for 30 days after each email is sent.
-If they choose to opt out of your email marketing campaign lifecycle, you can’t require them to pay a fee or give you any extra information.
-You also can’t sell or transfer their email address to anyone, except to a business you hired to help you comply with the CAN-SPAM Act.
+If they choose to opt out of your email marketing campaign lifecycle, you can't require them to pay a fee or give you any extra information.

-If you hired a person or company to take over your email marketing strategy, monitor what they’re doing.
-You’re still legally responsible for all of their actions even if you’re not writing and sending the emails yourself!
+If you hired a person or company to take over your email marketing strategy, monitor what they're doing.
+You're still legally responsible for all of their actions even if you're not writing and sending the emails yourself

 If you'd like to learn more, check out this CAN-SPAM Act compliance guide from the Federal Trade Commission (FTC), as well as some candid answers to CAN-SPAM questions.